 Teacher | Writer | Education Program Director | Technology Evangelist

-It is not hyperbole when I say I've dedicated more than half my life to working collaboratively to help California's students succeed.
-I started early, serving as a teacher's assistant while I earned my bachelor's degree.
-Now, one bachelor's, one master's, two credentials and a 10-year teaching career later, I direct a program that brings California educators together to design innovative college-prep courses integrating academic subjects with the relevance of Career and Technical Education.
+I've dedicated more than half my life to working collaboratively to help all students succeed, having taught and held staff positions at every level of public education in California, from K-12 through higher ed.
+Now I direct programs that bring educators together to design and implement innovative college-prep courses that blend academic subjects with the relevance of Career and Technical Education.

-This work is intensely rewarding--not only because I play a part in transforming high school curriculum to help prepare students for a rapidly changing world, but also because I get to work alongside incredibly talented, dedicated, creative teachers every day.
-I feel tremendous optimism for the future of education because I see firsthand the exceptional talent of California's collective teaching workforce.
+This work is intensely rewarding--not only because I play a part in transforming high school curriculum to help prepare students for a rapidly changing world, but also because I get to work alongside dedicated, creative teachers every day.
+I feel great optimism for the future of education because I see firsthand the exceptional talent of our collective teaching workforce.

 Like anyone, I've had a good number of "personal highs" throughout my career.
 Here are just a few: